kubernetes/minikube/site/content/en/docs/handbook/kubectl.md

 `minikube kubectl -- <kubectl commands>`

-You can also `alias kubectl=minikube kubectl --` for easier usage.
+You can also `alias kubectl="minikube kubectl --"` for easier usage.

 Get pods